liquidctl/liquidd/README.md

 Can't even call it "a prototype" yet.
 Just a starting point.

-Initializes and monitors one NZXT RGB&Fan controller on Linux through hidraw, no D-Bus at all.
+Initializes and monitors all NZXT RGB&Fan Controller devices on Linux through hidraw, no D-Bus interface yet.